128technology/docs/docs/initialize_u-iso_adv_workflow.md

 2. Hostname
 3. UUID (via DMI table)

-### Mist-Managed Router Onboarding Configuration
+#### Mist-Managed Router Onboarding Configuration Example File

-The following is an example onboarding config that can be used to onboard a Mist-managed router using API initialization or a file placed on disk.
+The following is an example onboarding config that can be used to onboard a Mist-managed router using [API Initialization](#api-initialization) or a [file placed on disk](#file-on-disk).
 ```
 {
 “mode”: “mist-managed”,